Skip to main content

 Smile big (even if it's initially forced)

-The lesson here is to infuse our thinking with positivity!
-Negative experiences aren't always inherently bad; our minds often only perceive them as such due to habitual thinking and biases.
-This exercise encourages us to cultivate a gratitude attitude for both positive and negative aspects of our lives.
-It broadens our thinking process and challenges our subconscious.
+The takeaway is to infuse our thoughts with positivity.
+Negative experiences aren’t always inherently bad; often, it’s our habitual thinking and biases that make them seem that way.
+This practice helps us nurture an attitude of gratitude toward both the positive and negative parts of life.
+In doing so, it expands our way of thinking and challenges our subconscious.

 A happy day to all!